Habits & Routines · Career

 Drag tasks onto the calendar and the visual capacity argument happens before the day starts.

-The Calendar view is built around time blocking.
-Tasks have estimated durations, you drag them onto the calendar, and the visual capacity argument happens before the day starts.
+The Calendar view is built around time blocking directly.
+Tasks carry estimated durations, you drag them onto the calendar, and the visual argument about whether they'll actually fit happens before your day even starts.

-The Daily Clock view is the per-day equivalent.
-Focus mode + time block integration lets a deep work block launch into a focus session with the task pre-loaded and notifications suppressed.
+The Daily Clock view does the same thing at a smaller scale.
+Pair it with Focus mode and a deep work block can launch straight into a focus session with the task already loaded and notifications turned off.

-End-of-day review surfaces planned-vs-actual automatically — the calibration signal Newport gets from a paper notebook the system gets from data.
+End-of-day review surfaces planned-versus-actual automatically, the same calibration signal Newport gets from a paper notebook, just pulled from your own data instead.

-The to-do list is dishonest about capacity.
+A to-do list is dishonest about how much time you actually have.
 Time blocking exposes it.

 Frequently asked questions